Frequently Asked QuestionsWhat are your diving programs?

 - Scuba Dives are for certified Scuba divers age 15+ (proof of certification required).

 - Cage Dive: $60 for Zoo members; $75 for non-members

 - Scuba Dive: $105 for Zoo members; $120 for non-members

 In the 240,000-gallon, warm, salt-water South Pacific Aquarium.

 What is a Cage Dive?

-We have a sturdy cage suspended in the South Pacific Aquarium.
-You will view the sharks while standing underwater in the cage with a trained diver as a guide.
+A sturdy cage is suspended in the South Pacific Aquarium.
+You will stand underwater in the cage with a trained diver as a guide.

 Will I leave the cage to swim in the aquarium?